 The Avila School of Education has a team of K-12 mentor teachers in urban, rural, suburban, private, and parochial schools all over the Kansas City metropolitan area (Missouri and Kansas side of the state line).
 This Teaching Excellence Team (TEXT) is comprised of mentors trained by the Avila School of Education to work with our teacher education students on an ongoing basis.
 They host our teacher education students for field-based and clinical experiences.
 These placements allow teachers in training to have many field experiences where they gradually pick up more and more responsibilities and learn how to be successful in many different types of school environments.

 The Avila School of Education plans a Teacher Career Fair and Interview Night to assist students in the Final Clinical Experience with job-seeking processes.
 Students have the opportunity to meet human resource personnel and administrators from a host of local districts and schools to network, share their resumes, and interview for possible openings in area schools.

 International and global travel opportunities are available for students in order to better prepare them to work with diverse populations.

 Avila students have many opportunities for co-curricular involvement across campus and in the School of Education.
-The Avila Education Association and Kappa Delta Pi Education Honor Society offer opportunities for students to receive additional professional development, network with area K-12 schools, participate in service projects and get to know other students preparing to be teachers.
+The Avila Education Association and Pi Lambda Theta Education Honor Society offer opportunities for students to receive additional professional development, network with area K-12 schools, participate in service projects and get to know other students preparing to be teachers.